 Team scale depends on contracts and readability

-Conscious trade-offs over technology hype
+Conscious trade-offs beat technology hype

 C++, Go, Rust, Java, TypeScript, Python, Node.js and Rails all carry different costs across simplicity, speed, reliability and hiring.